-Equity investments in the following are held in the Banking book 1 -Subsidiaries & JVs - These are intended to be held for a long time with an intention to participate in the distribution of profits of the companies.
-These investments are classified as HTM & AFS.
+DI DF -16 Qualitative Disclosure 1 Differentiation between Equity investments in the following are held in the Banking book holdings on which 1 -Subsidiaries & JVs - These are intended to be held for a long capital gains are time with an intention to participate in the distribution of profits of expected and those taken the companies.
+These investments are classified as HTM & AFS. under other objectives 2.
+Associates - Most of these investments were originated by the including for erstwhile Development Financial Institutional (DFI) in fullfillment relationship and strategic of its development banking role.
+Bank intends to divest these reasons investments as and when opportunity arises.
+These investments are classified as AFS.